 - Replace Pressure Relief Valve: If it’s leaking, replace the pressure relief valve after turning off the power and water supply.

-- Address Leaks Promptly: Investigate and repair/replace components causing leaks around the water heater.
+- Address Leaks Promptly: Investigate and repair or replace components causing leaks around the water heater.

 A malfunctioning electric water heater can disrupt daily routines due to a lack of hot water.
 Signs of trouble include inadequate supply, unusual noises, leaks, temperature fluctuations, and unpleasant odors.